-This practical, entry level programme is designed to take you from little (or no) sewing experience to becoming proficient in using industrial machines to create complete garments.
+This practical, entry level programme is designed to take you from little (or no) sewing experience to becoming proficient in using a variety of industrial machines (including : automatic sewers, overlockers, cover seamers and binders) to create complete garments.
 Students are taught machine handling skills, production sewing and full garment construction techniques to industry standard.

-Garments manufactured include: skirts, shorts and business shirts.
+Garments manufactured include: skirts, shorts, sweatshirts, bodices and business shirts.
 Included within these garments is a range of specialised piecework skills (button holes, invisible zips, jean zips, mock pockets, patch pockets, jett pockets, darts, collars, cuffs, plackets to name just a few).

 Highlights of the course

 - Practical hands-on programme designed to assist skill building and machinist competency

 - Sew a variety of complete garments using fully industrial machines

 - Opportunities for work experience and real-life clients